Laid down at the Loughborough works of Brush Traction in 1966 (Brush Works # 711 of 1967) and completed in late 1967 HS4000 'Kestrel'

 Photographer not known at this time.

-Another view of the same train see later in the day, location unknown.
+Another view of the same train see later in the day, believed to be at Princes Risborough.

 In August & September mobile tests were carried out over the Derby-Crewe-Nuneaton-Derby route to test a number of the innovative features carried by this machine.
 Dynamometer Car M45049 and Mobile Test Unit No 3 M45055 were used, additionally a dead Class 86 (E3132) was added to the formation when operating between Crewe & Nuneaton.
 The locomotive was noted in the Research Dept yard on August 24th and worked over the Crewe - Nuneaton - Leicester route on 27th/28th/29th.